speg03/kfp-toolbox/README.md

 The `spec` decorator specifies the computing resources to be used by the component.

-To apply this to a Python function-based component using the `component` decorator, do the following.
-The `spec` decorator must be positioned above the `component` decorator.
+To apply this to a Python function-based component, it must be added outside of the `component` decorator.

 ```python
 @spec(cpu="2", memory="16G")